benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-2.md

-## Visualize comparison of Sojourn times and Intensity transition approaches
+## Visualize comparison of "sojourn times" and "intensity transition functions" approaches

-We plot the hazard rate of the semi-markov process using both approaches
+We plot the hazard rate of the semi-Markov process using both approaches

 ```r